 Our operations depend on effective and secure information technology systems.
 Threats to information technology systems, including as a result of cyberattacks and cyber incidents, continue to grow.
 Cybersecurity risks could include, but are not limited to, ransomware attacks, malicious software, attempts to gain unauthorized access to our data and the unauthorized release, corruption or loss of our data and personal information, interruptions in communication, loss of our intellectual property or theft of our sensitive or proprietary technology, loss or damage to our data delivery systems, or other cybersecurity and infrastructure systems, including our property and equipment.
 In response to the COVID-19 pandemic, we moved to a largely "remote work" model for office personnel in early 2020, and in 2021 we introduced full-time or part-time remote work as a permanent option for select employees.
-A significant number of our office employees to work outside of our corporate infrastructure and, in some cases, use their own personal devices, which exposes us to additional cybersecurity risks, including unauthorized access to sensitive information as a result of increased remote access and other cybersecurity related incidents.
+A significant number of our office employees work remotely.
+Remote work relies heavily on the use of remote networking and online conferencing services that enable employees to work outside of our corporate infrastructure and, in some cases, use their own personal devices, which exposes us to additional cybersecurity risks, including unauthorized access to sensitive information as a result of increased remote access and other cybersecurity related incidents.